Frequently Asked Questions

 Questions About Therapy

-Creative therapy doesn’t rely on conversation alone – it gives children and young people tools to explore feelings through play, stories, movement, and art.
-It feels natural.
+Creative therapy doesn’t rely on conversation alone.
+It gives children and young people tools to explore feelings through play, stories, movement, and art.
+It feels natural to them.

 Each session lasts 35–50 minutes depending on age and follow a consistent weekly schedule.
 Children and young people choose what and how they play and create.
 I follow their lead and join in when invited or when the relationship allows; directing them to explore a common theme or feeling in a playful and creative way.

-I offer sessions privately in NW London (NW11) or in schools located in North West London or Central Bedforshire.
+I offer sessions privately at The Creative Hearts Studio in Dunstable or in schools across London, Barnet and Bedforshire.
 I offer a calm, neutral setting to support emotional safety and consistency.

 I do not offer home visits – sessions take place in designated therapy spaces or schools.